Sending RCS

 1. Open the Business Communications Developer Console and sign in with your RBM Platform Google account.

-4. When your agent is available, click your agent's name.
+3. When your agent is available, select its name.

-Messaging API supports sending two types of RCS messages:
+The Messaging API supports two RCS message types:

 📘